Oscars response to Will Smith slap inadequate, academy head says

 The Academy of Motion Picture Arts and Sciences did little in response to Smith storming the stage and slapping Rock during last year’s Oscars telecast or in the immediate aftermath.
 It was nearly two weeks before its board of governors voted to ban Smith from the Oscars and all other academy events for 10 years.
 Smith had already preemptively resigned as an academy member.

-“We learned from this that the academy must be fully transparent and accountable in our actions,” Yang said, “and particularly in times of crisis you must act swiftly, compassionately and decisively for ourselves and for our industry.
-You should and can expect no less form us going forward.”
+“We learned from this that the academy must be fully transparent and accountable in our actions,” Yang said.
+“And particularly in times of crisis, you must act swiftly, compassionately and decisively for ourselves and for our industry.
+You should and can expect no less from us going forward.”

 Tom Cruise, nominated as a producer for best picture candidate “Top Gun: Maverick,” managed briefly to mix in with the crowd in a ballroom at the Beverly Hilton before he attracted a crowd of gawkers.